nushell/nushell.github.io/book/commands/str_starts-with.md

 layout: command
 version: 0.60.1
 usage: |
-  checks if string starts with pattern
+  Check if string starts with a pattern
 ---

 # `{{ $frontmatter.title }}`